ingresso-group/slate/source/includes/_purchase.md

 Retrieving the Stripe token is the first half of the payment process - further server-side code is required to complete the second half.
 You don't need to worry about this as Ingresso's Stripe integration takes care of it.
-Once you have provided the Stripe token we will:
+Once you have provided the Stripe token we will handle the following steps:

 * Authorise the payment with Stripe.